DeryFerd/ML_DL-Studying-Progress/README.md

 - Required Python libraries (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, etc.)
 - Required SQL libraries (e.g., pymysql, psycopg2, sqlite3)

+If you dont have those softwares in Python, just use Google Colaboratory instead.
+To utilize the code and resources in this repository, you can use Google Colaboratory

 ## Project Structure

 The repository is organized as follows: